kev0960/ModooCode/md/inst/getsec[senter].md

 The MSR IA32_EFER is also unconditionally cleared as part of the processor state initialized by SENTER for both the ILP and RLP.
 Since paging is disabled upon entering authenticated code execution mode, a new paging environ-ment will have to be re-established if it is desired to enable IA-32e mode while operating in authenticated code execution mode.

 The miscellaneous feature control MSR, IA32_MISC_ENABLE, is initialized as part of the measured environment launch.
 Certain bits of this MSR are preserved because preserving these bits may be important to maintain previ-ously established platform settings.
-See the footnote for Table6-5 The remaining bits are cleared for the purpose of establishing a more consistent environment for the execution of authenticated code modules.
+See the footnote for Table 6-5 The remaining bits are cleared for the purpose of establishing a more consistent environment for the execution of authenticated code modules.
 Among the impact of initializing this MSR, any previous condition established by the MONITOR instruction will be cleared.

 **Effect of MSR IA32_FEATURE_CONTROL MSR**